bluerobotics/SolarSurferMessage/README.md

 ## Overview

 The project defines the command and telemetry definitions for the SolarSurfer project.
-In addition to the format definitions, JavaScript and C libraries are included herein.
+JavaScript and C libraries are included to ease encoding and decoding messages.

 ## Data Types